Overthinking is the bane of decision-making. This how to cut back on constantly analyzing things

 Avoid a routine of ‘think’ replacing ‘do’

 Many people are guilty of thinking about doing something for a long period of time, rather than actually doing it.
 How many people have been “thinking” about leaving their job for years?
 Or “thinking” about starting that business?
 Your mind (which is, by evolutionary design, made to keep us safe) tells stories to stop you from acting.
 If we are absorbed in the thinking and planning stage, we are to a certain extent, safe.
-If you’re acting within you comfort zone, then, you are “safe.”
+If you’re acting within your comfort zone, then you feel you’re “safe.”

 In a work environment, this is not helpful, as after you’ve done your due diligence and research, the time comes to bite the bullet and act.
 At work, you improve and grow through your actions.
-It is, in the experience of doing something that we learn, and therefore course correct and improve, if necessary.
+It is, in the experience of doing something that we learn, and therefore course correct and improve.
 Often taking no decision and not acting is worse than taking a viewpoint and acting.

 Sara Sabin is a coach to executive and entrepreneur leaders.
 She is a business owner who has started many startups of her own.